Bambee26/44671_streaming-03-rabbitmq/README.md

 1. Read v1_listen_for_messages.py (and the tutorial)
 1. Run the file.

 You'll need to fix an error in the program to get it to run.
-Once it runs successfully, will it terminate on its own?
+Error was localhost with multiple extra Os Once it runs successfully, will it terminate on its own?
 How do you know?
-As long as the process is running, we cannot use this terminal for other commands.
+It will not, terminal states to exit press ctrl + C As long as the process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages

 1. Open a new terminal window.
 1. Use this new window to run emit_message.py again.
 1. Watch the listing terminal - what do you see?
-A second message?
+A second message?  [*] Waiting for messages.
+To exit press CTRL+C

 Sending the same message each time is kind of boring.
 This time: